Critical mass: Bare sphere

+Sphere with tamper

+The critical mass can be greatly reduced by the use of a tamper.
+The following table lists the values for common neutron reflectors, where λtamp is the mean free path of a neutron within the tamper material before an elastic scattering.
+In nuclear weapon design, natural uranium is primarily used.
+Tungsten carbide was initially used in the Little Boy.

-Criticality in nuclear weapon design
+Nuclear weapon design

 Until detonation is desired, a nuclear weapon must be kept subcritical.
 In the case of a uranium gun-type bomb, this can be achieved by keeping the fuel in a number of separate pieces, each below the critical size either because they are too small or unfavorably shaped.
 To produce detonation, the pieces of uranium are brought together rapidly.
 In Little Boy, this was achieved by firing a piece of uranium (a 'doughnut') down a gun barrel onto another piece (a 'spike').
 This design is referred to as a gun-type fission weapon.

 A theoretical 100% pure 239Pu weapon could also be constructed as a gun-type weapon, like the Manhattan Project's proposed Thin Man design.
-In reality, this is impractical because even "weapons grade" 239Pu is contaminated with a small amount of 240Pu, which has a strong propensity toward spontaneous fission.
+In reality, this is impractical because 100% pure 239Pu cannot be achieved.
+Even "weapons grade" 239Pu is contaminated with a small amount of 240Pu, which has a strong propensity toward spontaneous fission.
 Because of this, a reasonably sized gun-type weapon would suffer nuclear reaction (predetonation) before the masses of plutonium would be in a position for a full-fledged explosion to occur.

 Instead, the plutonium is present as a subcritical sphere (or other shape), which may or may not be hollow.
 Detonation is produced by exploding a shaped charge surrounding the sphere, increasing the density (and collapsing the cavity, if present) to produce a prompt critical configuration.
 This is known as an implosion type weapon.

-Prompt criticality

-The event of fission must release, on the average, more than one free neutron of the desired energy level in order to sustain a chain reaction, and each must find other nuclei and cause them to fission.
-Most of the neutrons released from a fission event come immediately from that event, but a fraction of them come later, when the fission products decay, which may be on the average from microseconds to minutes later.
-This is fortunate for atomic power generation, for without this delay "going critical" would be an immediately catastrophic event, as it is in a nuclear bomb where upwards of 80 generations of chain reaction occur in less than a microsecond, far too fast for a human, or even a machine, to react.
-Physicists recognize two points in the gradual increase of neutron flux which are significant: critical, where the chain reaction becomes self-sustaining thanks to the contributions of both kinds of neutron generation, and prompt critical, where the immediate "prompt" neutrons alone will sustain the reaction without need for the decay neutrons.
-Nuclear power plants operate between these two points of reactivity, while above the prompt critical point is the domain of nuclear weapons and some nuclear power accidents, such as the Chernobyl disaster.